 It’s been awhile since we’ve sat and watched Blue’s Clues.
 These days my daughters are more into streaming Yo-Kai Watch and My Little Pony.
 However, when my girls were just a tiny bit younger they had a serious Blue’s Clues addiction.
 It was one of the shows they would constantly request, one of the ones they loved enough that I attempted to track down DVDs of the various episodes, and when we first subscribed to Netflix this was one of the shows we were most excited to discover we could watch entire seasons of at a moment’s notice.

-As I was saying, one day when Rainbow was three or four years old I came up with the idea of playing Mom’s Clues.
+So, as I was saying, one day when Grace was three or four years old I came up with the idea of playing Mom’s Clues.
 We traced my hand onto some construction paper and cut out three handprints… and, well, I think you can likely guess the rules to this game.

 To play Mom’s Clues you’ve got to find a Mom Print!

 Yep.
 That’s right.
 I hid my three “mom prints” around the house and then followed my little sleuth around as she found each one and attempted in wobbly scribbles to copy it’s location into her scrap paper notebook.
 Then she would retire to her thinking chair and try to puzzle out what the clues I had left her meant.
-And then we would go and do whatever the clues indicated.
+Once she figured out the answer we would go and do whatever the clues indicated.
 Flash forward to four years later and surprisingly we’re still playing.

 The best part about playing Mom’s Clues is that it makes my kids excited about doing mundane everyday things, and to segway from one activity to another.
 When we first started playing one of my favourite sets of clues were variations on pillow, blanket and book, which my preschooler quickly figured out meant nap time.
 The first time I tried this I was shocked by how well it worked.
 No naptime struggles, just a kid that was excited to have figured out her clues and determined to move on to whatever activity they prescribed.